-Simpler frauds include setting the clock wrongly; pretending that a hitchhiker is a relief driver; and recording the start point as a village with a very common name-such as Milton in England or La Hoya in Spain.
+Simpler frauds include setting the clock wrongly, pretending that a hitchhiker is a relief driver, and recording the start point as a village with a very common name - such as 'Milton' in England or 'La Hoya' in Spain.
 If stopped, the driver can claim he started from a nearby Milton or La Hoya.
-(The chart in Figure 10.3 shows several violations of this type.
-For example, the start point is listed as "B'HAM" which could be Birmingham or Buckingham, and the clock was wound back from 14.30 to 14.00, as can be seen from the overlapping traces.)

 Such tricks often involve collusion between the driver and the operator.
 When the operator is ordered to produce charts and supporting documents such as pay records, weigh station slips and ferry tickets, his office may well conveniently burn down.
-(It's remarkable how many truck companies operate out of small cheap wooden sheds that are located at a safe distance from the trucks in their yard.)
+(It's remarkable how many truck companies operate out of small cheap wooden sheds that are located a safe distance from the trucks in their yard.)

-10.4.1.2 Tampering with the Supply
+10.4.1.2 Tampering with the supply

-The next largest category of fraud, amounting to about 20% of the total, involves tampering with the supply to the tachograph instrument, including interference with the power and impulse supply, cables, and seals.
-When old-fashioned tachographs used a rotating wire cable-as did the speedometers in cars up until the early 1980s-it was hard to fiddle with.
+The next largest category of fraud, amounting to about 20% of the total, involves tampering with the supply to the tachograph instrument, including interference with the power and impulse supply, cables and seals.

+When old fashioned tachographs used a rotating wire cable - just as with the speedometers in cars up till the early 1980s - it was hard to fiddle with.
 For example, if you jammed the truck's odometer it was quite likely that you'd shear off the cable.
 Electronic tachographs have made fiddling much easier.
 They get their input from a sensor in the gearbox, which sends electrical impulses as the prop shaft rotates.
-A common attack is to unscrew the sensor about a tenth of an inch.
+A common attack is to unscrew it about a tenth of an inch.
 This causes the impulses to cease, as if the vehicle were stationary.
 To prevent this, sensors are fixed in place with a wire and lead seal.
 Fitters are bribed to wrap the wire anticlockwise rather than clockwise, which causes it to loosen rather than break when the sensor is unscrewed.
 The fact that seals are issued to workshops rather than to individual fitters complicates prosecution.

-Most of the fiddles are much simpler still.
+But most of the fiddles are much simpler still.
 Drivers short out the cable or replace the tachograph fuse with a blown one.
-(One manufacturer tried to stop this trick by putting the truck's antilock braking system on the same fuse.
+(One manufacturer tried to stop this trick by putting the truck's anti-lock braking system on the same fuse.
 Many drivers preferred to get home sooner than to drive a safe vehicle.)
-Again, there is evidence of a power supply interruption on the chart in Figure 10.3: around 11 A.M., there are several places where the speed indicated in the outside trace goes suddenly from zero to over 100 km/h.
-These indicate power interruptions, except where there's also a discontinuity in the distance trace.
-There, the unit was open.

-10.4.1.3 Tampering with the Instrument
+10.4.1.3 Tampering with the instrument

 The third category of fraud is tampering with the tachograph unit itself.
-This amounts for some 6% of offenses, but is in decline with modern equipment, because tampering with digital communications is so much easier than tampering with a rotating wire cable used to be.
-The typical offense in this category is miscalibration, usually done in cahoots with the fitter, but sometimes by the driver defeating the seal on the device.
+This amounts for some 6% of offences, but is in decline with modern equipment as tampering with digital communications is so much easier than tampering with a rotating wire cable used to be.
+The typical offence in this category is miscalibration, usually done in cahoots with the fitter but sometimes by the driver defeating the seal on the device.

-10.4.1.4 High-Tech Attacks
+10.4.1.4 High-tech attacks

-The state of the tampering art is the equipment in Figure 10.4.
-The plastic cylinder on the left of the photo is marked "Voltage Regulator-Made in Japan," and is certainly not a voltage regulator.
+The state of the tampering art is the equipment in figure 10.4.
+The plastic cylinder on the left of the photo is marked 'Voltage Regulator - Made in Japan' and is certainly not a voltage regulator.
 (It actually appears to be made in Italy.)
 It is spliced into the tachograph cable and controlled by the driver using the remote control key fob.
-A first press causes the indicated speed to drop by 10%, a second press causes a drop of 20%, a third press causes it to fall to 0, and a fourth causes the device to return to proper operation.
+A first press causes the indicated speed to drop by 10%, a second press causes a drop of 20%, a third press causes it to fall to zero, and a fourth causes the device to return to proper operation.